-“The University Safe Office provides confidential support for sexual assault, interpersonal violence and any other form of sexual misconduct.
+“The University Safe Office provides confidential support for sexual assault, interpersonal violence and any other form of sexual misconduct or harassment.
 They also can provide information on reporting options and assistance with academic accommodation requests.
 Their 24-hour Help line is 336-758-5285.
 For non-urgent concerns they can be reached at firstname.lastname@example.org.
 You may find information about the Safe Office online at safeoffice.wfu.edu.”

 “Wake Forest is committed to fostering a safe, productive learning environment.
 University policies prohibit gender discrimination, sexual assault, sexual harassment, dating violence, and stalking.

-We understand that sexual misconduct can undermine students’ academic success.
-We encourage students who have experienced some form of sexual misconduct to talk to someone about their experience, so they can get the support they need.
+We understand that sexual harassment and misconduct can undermine students’ academic success.
+We encourage students who have experienced some form of sexual harassment or misconduct to talk to someone about their experience, so they can get the support they need.

-The University Safe Office provides confidential support for sexual assault, interpersonal violence and any other form of sexual misconduct.
-They also can provide assistance with academic accommodation requests.
+The University Safe Office provides confidential support for sexual assault, interpersonal violence and any other form of sexual harassment or misconduct.
+They can provide assistance with academic accommodation requests, space to discuss options if you are considering making a report, counseling, and more.
 Their 24-hour crisis line is 336-758-5285.
 You may find information about the Safe Office online at safeoffice.wfu.edu.

-Alleged sexual misconduct can be reported to the Title IX Office (a non-confidential resource) by emailing email@example.com or calling 336-758-7258.
-The Student Sexual Misconduct Policy may be reviewed by visiting the Title IX website.
+Alleged sexual harassment or misconduct can be reported to the Title IX Office (a non-confidential resource) by emailing email@example.com or calling 336-758-7258.
+The Student Sexual Harassment and Sexual Misconduct Policy may be reviewed by visiting the Title IX website.